 The Criteria for appointment and remuneration of Directors is as under:

-(i) Criteria For Appointment Of Managing Directors / Whole Time Director / Director:
+(i) Criteria for Appointment of Managing Director / Whole Time Director / Director:

 The Independent Director shall be of high integrity with relevant expertise andexperience so as to have as diverse Board with Directors having expertise in the fields ofmanufacturing marketing finance taxation law governance and general management.

-There are no qualifications in the reports of the Statutory Auditors and SecretarialAuditors.
+There are no qualifications in the reports of the Statutory Auditors and SecretarialAuditor.

 The industrial relations with staff and workers during the year under review continueto be cordial.